GluuFederation/docs-de-prod/docs/source/operation/custom-oxauth.md

 The oxAuth version of Gluu Server DE can be customized.
 Basic knowledge of [custom design](https://gluu.org/docs/ce/3.1.5/operation/custom-design/) is required.

-Similar directories to those found in Gluu Server CE also exist in Gluu Server DE, though there is a difference on how to put these customizations inside the container, compared to Gluu Server CE.
+Similar directories to those found in Gluu Server CE also exist in Gluu Server DE, though there is a difference in how to put these customizations inside the container, compared to Gluu Server CE.

     /opt/gluu/jetty/oxauth/
     |-- custom